luksen/snot/README.md

 with a long timeout.

-# Capabilities
+## Capabilities
     name                planned     implemented
     -------------------------------------------
     "action-icons"      no          no
-    "actions"           yes         no
+    "actions"           maybe       no
     "body"              yes         yes
     "body-hyperlinks"   no          no
     "body-images"       no          no